HomeDing/homeding.github.io/recipes/ntpclock2.md

 The **ontime** event from the [Time Element] send the current time information to the Display element.

 ## env.json configuration

+A [NTPtime Element] is configured to get the current time from a NTP server.

+A [State Element], here the RTCState Element, is added to store the current brightness value in a non volatile memory that keeps the last brightness as long as power is supplied.

 ``` json
 {